LIWKK/Hades/README.md

 ## Support
-Project is open-sourced and therefore all support will be handled on the github page (issues) You can also join my discord here
+Project is open-sourced and therefore all support will be handled on the github page (issues) You can also join my discord here. (https://discord.gg/zURutBu)

 ## Detections
 Spoiler: Checks